 Getting there – The nearest airport is Bari, which you can fly into from multiple places in Europe.
 To compare flights and prices into Bari, check JetRadar for hot tickets, specials, and the best prices in Europe.

-You can also fly into Rome , or another city, and drive down; it is a beautiful drive and a good way to see a lot of Italy.
-We have found that FOX rental car normally has the best prices.
-You can check them out here.
+You can also fly into Rome, or another city, and drive down; it is a beautiful drive and a good way to see a lot of Italy.
+You can compare price of the best car rentals here.

 Just outside of the UNESCO Site is Trattoria Lucana.
 Their claim to fame is that it was Mel Gibson’s favorite restaurant.
 There are photos of him on the wall, too!
 The key to knowing the food is good is if the restaurant is full of locals, which it was!
 We ate there, and the food is great, the espresso is strong, and the desserts are sweet and creamy.
 We walked in really late and were lucky to get a table; at the end of dinner, the waiter brought us a slew of desserts so the boys could try everything on the menu!
 The service was top notch and we would for sure return here!